liren0907/media_extractor/README.md

 ## Configuration Options

-The `config.json` file is central to Media-Lake's functionality, allowing you to fine-tune every aspect of the image processing and categorization process.
+The `config.json` file is central to Media-Extractor's functionality, allowing you to fine-tune every aspect of the image processing and categorization process.
 Here's a comprehensive breakdown of all available options:

 ```json
 {